Magistrates Court fees

 • AmEx cards are not accepted.

-• all fees are subject to change without notice.
+• All fees are subject to change without notice.

 This section provides key information on Magistrates Court fees, including applicable charges, available payment options, and tools to support fee calculations.